 - Difficulty waking up during the sleepwalking episode

-- Can show odd (and sometimes violent) behaviour
+- Can show odd (and sometimes violent) behavior

-- Impaired judgement and perception of the direct environment
+- Impaired judgment and perception of the direct environment

-The most exhaustive way to diagnose a sleep disorder is through an in-depth polysomnography test which can measure abnormalities in brain, muscle and or eye activity.
-A quick sense-check can also be achieved by sleep apps monitoring and recording sleep behaviour.
+However, the most exhaustive way to diagnose a sleep disorder is through an in-depth polysomnography test which can measure abnormalities in brain, muscle and or eye activity.
+A quick sense-check can also be achieved by sleep apps monitoring and recording sleep behavior.

-- Sleep Hygiene: Sleep deprivation is linked to sleepwalking, so a good place to start is looking at your sleep regularity and sleep routines.
+- Sleep Hygiene: as mentioned, sleep deprivation is linked to sleepwalking, so a good place to start is looking at your sleep regularity and sleep routines.

 - Anticipatory awakening: Schedule a wake-up call just before the episode is most likely to happen.
 Make sure the wake up is gentle.
 This will help reset sleep cycles and avoid sleepwalking.

-- Reduce or remove stimulants: Screens before bedtime, caffeine in the afternoon – all can lead to an overexcited mind and body manifesting itself in sleepwalking.
+- Reduce or remove stimulants: Screens before bedtime, caffeine in the afternoon and alcohol – all can lead to an overexcited mind and body manifesting itself in sleepwalking.

 - Relaxation techniques: Try deep breathing, meditation, or yoga.
-Or try other activities that you know to decrease stress.
+Or try other activities that you know decreases stress.
 Less stress leads to easier drift off at bedtime and calmer sleep.
-Sleep aids with calming music and sounds can help facilitate the onset of early and a higher quality sleep.
+Sleep aids with calming music and sounds (like Sleep Aid in the Sleep Cycle app) can help facilitate the onset of early and a higher quality sleep.